Dragonmystic707/exalted-reincarnated/docs/System.md

 The mighty Realm, whose reach expanded even out of the Blessed Isle, has lost her Empress with no heir declared.
-Now, each Dragonblooded Clan vies to claim the throne for their own, whether it be by politics or by force–ignoring all else that goes on around them.
+Now, each Dragonblooded Clan vies to claim the throne for their own, whether it be by politics or by force--ignoring all else that goes on around them.

 The Silver Pact, that loose association only tied together by their hatred and resistance to the Realm, find their alliances crumbling.